ashtonpaul/rest-api-guidelines/RESTAPI.md

    - a change in the response type (e.g integer to float)
    - a change in the format of a response data for any call
 1. If possible use a subdomain for a shorter concise URL.
    - GET api.example.com/v1/exmployees vs GET www.example.com/api/v1/employees
 1. Ensure CORS is enabled for public access
+1. Use root as a health-check endpoint.
+GET /v1 should return a response something similar to {"status": "running", "version": "abcxyz"}
 1. All request should be made over HTTPS (SSL) as a basic security implementation.
 1. Use nouns for resource naming
 1. Do not use file extensions in the URI